mtrebi/memory-allocators/README.md

         What is measured, how
         Individual results
         Comparisions
-## Conclusions
+## Which allocator should I use?
     *TODO*:
-        Avoid dynamic memory as much as possible (unexpected behavior) Anything better than malloc
+        Avoid dynamic memory as much as possible (unexpected behavior) Draw what to choose (know your data)
+            Anything better than malloc
             Know your program, know your data
-        Choose wisely given your specific needs
             A freelist allocator is a "general purpose" custom allocator that works better than malloc
 ## Future work
 * Benchmark internal fragmentation
 * Benchmark spatial location (cache misses)